clipdealer/org.octris.core/doc/manual/01-introduction/01-overview.markdown

 Before you start developing applications, you should have a look at chapter 1.2 -- the requirements -- to make sure you can fulfill all requirements regarding the server the application is intended to run on.
+Basic knowledge about UN\*X environments is required to understand several parts of this manual.

 Questions & answers
 -------------------